Phillipmartin/snortsig/README.md

 A read-only (for now) interface to snort signatures using pyparsing on the back end.
 You can parse signatures from multiple files, or just via a string.
 Once parsed, you can use the search() method to retrieve signatures with specific attributes.

 ## Known Bugs
+   * snortsig currently doesn't deal well with escaped semi-colons.
-snortsig currently doesn't deal well with escaped semi-colons. snortsig can't write signatures back out to strings or files.
+   * snortsig currently doesn't deal well with double quotes inside quoted fields.
+   * snortsig can't write signatures back out to strings or files.

 ## Example